 100% PA and PT graduate program placement

 While graduate school isn’t required to have a successful career in the field, 100% of Franklin College exercise science majors who have chosen to pursue physical therapy and physician assistant graduate programs have been accepted since 2017.
-Past students have also pursued advanced degrees in occupational therapy, medicine and kinesiology and secured jobs working in:
+Past students have also pursued advanced degrees in occupational therapy, medicine, kinesiology, and athletic training, and secured jobs working in:

 100% of students in our 2018 senior class were accepted into graduate programs.